I am an artist working predominantly in photography. My work investigates the perception of reality and expresses the

 Wolf Kettler is also a published writer.
 His text Photography and Realism and collection of essays on reality in photography is in publication.
 He argues that (the concept of) reality is an illusion.
-His captioned photography series I Object, which documents the destruction proposed by the planned building of a quarry near where he lives, was published as a book and presented to the County Council.
+His captioned photography series I Object, which documents the destruction proposed by the planned building of a quarry near where he lives, was published as a book and presented to local Government.
 The photographs were instrumental in overturning the planned actions (see here).
 Wolf has also written for photography magazines.

 I am an enthusiastic gardener and a passionate sailor.